Processing Revenue FIN-TRE-VI-120

 - Record endorsed checks in the KFS and deposit or put in transit for deposit, via a method approved by Treasury, within one day of receipt.

 - All revenues must be deposited into a University approved bank account per the Establishing and Closing University Bank Accounts FIN-TRE-VI-52 policy.

-- Ensure separation of duties for all revenue processing per Policy I-470, Internal Controls.
+- Ensure separation of duties for all revenue processing per the Internal Controls, FIN-ACC-I-470 policy.